 If you have come by a lump sum amount, you can use it for investments instead of paying off your existing loan.
 Mutual funds, SIPs, stocks, FDs and more can give you high returns on your money that you can use to pay off the loan.
 This way, you can earn as well as pay off your loan easily.

-Though RBI has asked banks not to levy penalty charges on floating-rate loan prepayments, few lenders still impose penalties, especially if it is a fixed-rate loan foreclosure.
+Although banks are not allowed to levy penalty charges on floating-rate loan prepayments, few lenders still impose penalties, especially if it is a fixed-rate loan foreclosure.

 If your lender is one of them, you may have to incur additional costs, which can be heavy on your pocket depending on the outstanding or unsettled amount.